Published on

 In the end, I modified Mapbox rehype-prism and borrowed a few ideas from Pedro Duarte and the Gatsbyjs plugin.

 The code blocks on my website support additional features like title headers and a copy code button.
-If you are interested to know how those are created and pick up more remark-rehype wizardry, check out the source code in the template.3
+If you are interested to know how those are created and pick up more remark-rehype wizardry, check out the source code in the template.^[Implementation of title headers and copy code button]

 The new plugin solves the harder challenge of creating optional line numbers and line highlighting which I shall go through in the rest of the post.